bmanders716/bmanders716.github.io/cookbook.md

 Marmalade Pudding.

-_Ingredients_--Ω†lb. of flour.
+_Ingredients_--Ì†¨b. of flour.
-               Ω†lb. of bread-crumbs.
+               Ì†¨b. of bread-crumbs.
-               Ω†lb. of finely-chopped suet.
+               Ì†¨b. of finely-chopped suet.
-               Ω†lb. of moist sugar.
+               Ì†¨b. of moist sugar.
-               Ω†lb. of marmalade.
+               Ì†¨b. of marmalade.
                2 eggs.
                The grated rind of a lemon.